 Lots of people jump in.
 Impressive coral beds lie nearby.
 But a powerful current sweeps most of the dozens of swimmers hundreds of metres behind the ship.
 I try to swim against the stream; it is impossible.
 Will the ship come and get us?
 Is anyone paying attention, or in charge?
 In fact, the ship is moving further away, perhaps to avoid shallow water.
 I escape the current and manage to swim back to the ship.
 Clambering on board, via a tyre on a rope, is arduous.
 Back aboard I find that I am bleeding from several points on my feet where I have gouged them against the rough, steel sides of the ship as I scrabble for traction.

 Passengers help each other to board.
 Eventually the last swimmers manage to swim back.
-Lunch is served: a bit of spicy paste, some noodles, and some rice.
+Lunch is served: a bit of spicy paste, noodles and rice.
 The vegetarians are happy.
 Others say they have had enough of noodles and rice.

 As the ship grinds its way back out of the bay, G announces that we will all get three free beers as compensation for the delays.
 The most upset people denounce this as a travesty – how can a few beers compensate for so many missed attractions?
 But the majority are delighted to drink the beers, which although not cold are at least no longer warm.
 At the front of the ship, in the blazing midday sun, younger types play drinking games.
 After a while, several climb the mast and jump off the moving boat into the sea.
 We rapidly leave them in our wake.